-Safety events will be evaluated in the time period until the day 7 visit after trial drug administration, after the day 7 visit until the end of study, and in aggregate.
+Safety events will be evaluated in the time period until the day 7 visit after infusion, after the day 7 visit until the end of study, and in aggregate.
 An exception are AESIs, which will be documented as AESIs until the day 7 visit only.